mlrun/mlrun/docs/feature-store/using-spark-engine.md

 The following code executes data ingestion using a local Spark session.

 When using a local Spark session, the `ingest` API would wait for its completion.
-To use a local Spark session, pass a Spark session context when calling the
-   {py:func}`~mlrun.feature_store.ingest` function, as the `spark_context` parameter.
-This session is used for data operations and transformations.

 ```python
 import mlrun